tektutor/tekton-jan-2023/Day3/README.md

 - is of two types
   1. Internal Service ( ClusterIP - accessible only within the OpenShift cluster )
   2. External Service ( NodePort and LoadBlanacer Service accessible outside the cluster )
-- represents a group of Load Balanced Pods
+- represents a group of Load Balanced Pods from same deployment